Automate Your AI Consulting Audit: How Document Analysis Becomes the Engagement You Can't Scale

 Every AI consulting audit starts with documents.
 If analysis still runs through you personally, you're the constraint.
 Here's what a systematized audit process looks like.

-You know you need to automate your AI consulting audit process.
-You've thought about it more than once.
+You've thought about systematizing this more than once.
 But every attempt runs into the same wall: the analysis requires you.
 Your judgment.
 Your pattern recognition.
 Your ability to spot the gap between what a client says and what their documents show.
+So it stays manual.
+And you stay the constraint your whole firm routes through.

 Every Engagement Starts With a Stack of Documents No One Has Time to Read